Zombie Awareness Month provides an opportunity to educate yourself.

 Your bug-out bag may sustain you for the first few days, but it won’t keep you alive for long.
 Assign members of your group to scavenge for food and bottled water in supermarkets and petrol stations as you leave town, while others keep watch.
 Once you find a suitable place to ride out the apocalypse, gather the largest stash of supplies you can and hunker down.
 You won’t be able to get your hands on any KFC for a while so ensure you’re not worrying about where your next meal will come from.

 Build a sturdy barricade

-Once you’ve established your new base, consider reinforcing it with a strong barricade to keep those pesky zombies out while you sleep at night.
+Once you’ve established your new base, consider reinforcing it with a barricade to keep those pesky zombies out while you sleep at night.
 You’ll need heavy items for this to be effective, so you’ll be grateful for those extra pairs of hands if you took the advice above about not traveling alone.
 Quickly board up windows and glass fronts to prevent them from being smashed open, and avoid staying above the ground floor without an escape route in case the building is overrun.

 Create an infection plan

 How will you respond if any member of your group becomes infected?
 This is something you need to discuss as early as possible and get everyone to agree upon, because tough decisions will need to be made for the good of the group.
 Will you selflessly search for a cure, attempt amputation of the infected limb, restrain them before they turn, or immediately end their existence?
 Be prepared for a late night and a few arguments – you’ll be glad you saved that coffee from your bug-out bag.

 Remember that the zombies will keep coming